PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contracts, following optimize-layout guard, and the two other lowerer Transpose-cleanup occurrences remain unchanged.

+The elementwise NHWC→NCHW fanout roundtrip owner returns one rewrite counter and has two production occurrences under the same layout-optimization guard.
+The first follows the captured late Concat cleanup dictionary; the second precedes terminal singleton-MaxPool/Reshape orchestration.
+Both results are currently discarded.
+Strict characterization fixes distinct phase targets, both guards, and their four outer boundaries.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes